• 13 likes

 The decor is reminiscent of the 1930s, the Montreal of the Belle Époque, with its leather sofas and vintage decor.
 The establishment is designed in several spaces suitable for a casual one-on-one, or an outing with friends.

-In the late afternoon, the address slips effortlessly into a buvette.
-The menu offered then includes revisited classics such as pot-au-feu, beef tartare, mimosa eggs, and a baked Alaska for dessert.
+The food menu expands with classic dishes reimagined for today’s tastes, including pot-au-feu, beef tartare, and charcoal-grilled octopus.
 In the kitchen, Alex Collyer—who has worked at Taverne sur le Square and Bon Vivant—prepares small plates to share, perfect to accompany an apéritif, while several make a lovely full meal.

 To drink